gameshler/arch-gameshler/README.md

 ```

 > [!IMPORTANT]
 > Fix needed for sbctl's pacman hook.
-Creating the following file will overshadow the real one
+Creating the following file will overshadow the real one,
+> Not needed if you are using mkinitcpio UKI

 ```bash
  vim /etc/pacman.d/hooks/zz-sbctl.hook